akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.8.x-2.9.x.md

 Cluster client has been deprecated since Akka 2.6.0 (2019-11-06).
 Details on how to migrate can be found in the Akka 2.6 docs here: https://doc.akka.io/docs/akka/2.6/cluster-client.html#migration-to-akka-grpc

+## Typed Actor

+The old "Typed Actor" API (`akka.actor.TypedActor`) has been deprecated since Akka 2.6.0 (2019-11-06) and has been dropped.
+No detailed migration guide exists, the recommendation is to move to the new Akka Typed APIs.